Donkey Kong Country: Marketing

 In October 1994, Nintendo of America held an online promotional campaign through the internet service CompuServe.
 The campaign included downloadable video samples of the game, a trivia contest in which 800 people participated, and an hour-long online chat conference attended by 80 people, in which Lincoln, Arakawa, and vice-president of marketing Peter Main answered questions.
 Nintendo's CompuServe promotion marked an early instance of a major video game company using the internet to promote its products.
 Nintendo gave away Donkey Kong T-shirts as a pre-order bonus, and partnered with Kellogg's for a promotional campaign in which the packaging for Kellogg's breakfast cereals featured Donkey Kong Country character art and announced a prize giveaway.
 The campaign ran from November 1994 to April 1995.
 Fleetway Publications published a promotional comic in the UK in 1995.

-A soundtrack CD, DK Jamz, was released via news media and retailers in November 1994, with a standalone release in 1995.
-It was one of the earliest video game soundtrack albums released in the United States.
-A promotional, competition-oriented version of Donkey Kong Country was sold through Blockbuster Video.
-Its changes include a time limit for the playable levels and a scoring system, which had been used in the Nintendo PowerFest '94 and Blockbuster World Video Game Championships II competitions.
-It was later distributed in limited quantities through Nintendo Power.
-The competition version of Donkey Kong Country is the rarest licensed SNES game; only 2,500 cartridges are known to exist.